|Home Page||Physics Demo Office||Aircooled VW||Misc.||Contact Me|

 - Rangefinder Photography / Half a Century Later -

 - This page was written by Andrew Yue.
 All images and text are the copyrighted. -

-In an Era where electronic cameras come and go with rapid regularity, the cameras that I still enjoy working with are rangefinder cameras from the 1930's through end of the 1950's.
-For example - the above Leica II from 1932 still works fine and is most definitely fun to use for not so modern photography.
+In an Era where electronic cameras come and go with rapid regularity, I still enjoy working with are rangefinder cameras that were produced between the early 1930s to the late 1950s.
+For example - the Leica II, shown above, from 1932 still works fine and is most definitely fun to use for not so modern photography.

 - Rangefinder Camera Basics -

 A rangefinder camera incorporates a separate optic system from the main imaging lens in order to assist the photographer when focusing the camera.